yammer/tenacity/README.md

 The arguments are:

-1. `commandGroupKey`: This allows for a grouping mechanism for `commandKey`s.
+1. `commandGroupKey`: This allows for a grouping mechanism for `commandKey`.
+At the moment this is not used, but it might have future uses, so don't completely ignore it.
 2. `tenacityPropertyStore`: this is used internally to select which configuration to use based off the 3rd argument.
 3. `commandKey`: This creates a circuit-breaker, threadpool, and also the identifier that will be used in dashboards.
 This should be your implementation of the `TenacityProperyKey` interface.